Jack polynomials and orientability generating series of maps: Computer exploration and the counterexample

 \subsection{Another weight}

-We have also been testing numerically another candidate for the weight in Main Conjecture \ref{conj:main}.
+We have also been testing numerically another candidate for the weight in \cref{conj:main}.
 The idea was to define $\weight'_M$ as $\weight_{M,<}$ for some specific history $<$.
 We chose this history as follows: \begin{itemize} \item first erase the edge containing the edge-side with the smallest label (denote it $s_0$); \item then remove the edges containing

-until you reach $s_0$ again (here pairings are seen as fixpoint-free involutions). \item then start again with the edge-side with the smallest label among the remaining edges. \end{itemize} This definition was inspired by the work of La Croix on $b$-Conjecture \cite[Section 4.1]{La2009}.
-This new candidate $\weight'_M$ is easier to test as we do not need to consider all possible histories.
-We have observed numerically that this weight is a solution to the main conjecture for $\pi$ of size at most $8$, $\pi=(9)$, but not for $\pi=(10)$ and $\pi=(5,4)$.
+until you reach $s_0$ again (here the pairings $\E$ and $\WC$ are viewed as fixpoint-free involutions); \item then start again with the edge-side with the smallest label among the remaining edges. \end{itemize} This definition was inspired by the work of La Croix on $b$-Conjecture \cite[Section 4.1]{La2009}.
+This new candidate weight $\weight'_M$ is much easier to evaluate as we do not need to consider all possible histories.

+This new weight $\weight'_M$ gives the correct answer in the cases $\alpha\in\left\{1/2,2\right\}$, just as $\weight_M$ does (\cref{thm:special-values-are-ok}).
+Indeed, we have proved that in this case $\weight_{M,\prec}$ does not depend on the choice of the history $\prec$, thus any specific choice of history (or any mean over some set of histories) works fine.

+We have observed numerically that this weight is a solution to \cref{conj:main} for any $\pi$ of size at most $8$ as well as for $\pi=(9)$, but \textbf{not} for $\pi=(10)$ and $\pi=(5,4)$.

+Also, this weight seems to work for rectangular shapes, but we are unable to prove it.
+Numerical data suggests that it also works for a superposition of (at most) two rectangles $\lambda=(p_1,p_2) \times (q_1,q_2)$.